mahirkukreja/mahirkukreja/README.md

 <h1> Hi there, I'm Mahir! </h1>
-<p>Lead Data Scientist with over 5 years of experience working on challenging, high impact projects in the area of Natural
+<p>Lead Data Scientist with 7 years of experience working on challenging, high impact projects in the area of Natural
 Language Processing, Machine Learning.
 Areas of expertise include leading teams, building scalable models, micro-services as per latency requirements.
 Driven by passion and ambition, I get excited at the prospect of working with a lot of data, deploying models for millions of users.</p>